Washiki/myElves/README.md

 └── README.md
 ```
 and adds the files to the .gitignore file.

 Does NOT initialize git by default, most projects don't make it out , though probably should add that.

 ---
 ## Vim Config
 Its a vim config, with some of my most used Plugins  and a few custom functions.

-Only exists because typing vim is more convenient and faster than dual booting or opening VScode.
+Only exists because typing `vim` is more convenient and faster than dual booting or opening some IDE.

 ### Features